Estadio Mario Alberto Kempes

-In October, 2010 the name was changed to honour Mario Kempes, former Argentina national team player and top goal scorer of the 1978 FIFA World Cup, who was also a native of Córdoba.
+In October 2010 the name was changed to honour Mario Kempes, former Argentina national team player and top goal scorer of the 1978 FIFA World Cup, who was also a native of Córdoba.

 History

 The construction of the stadium was commissioned to "Sánchez Elía-Peralta Ramos" Architects studio of Buenos Aires, which then associated with architects of Córdoba to carry out the project.
 In 1976, the military government of Argentina led by Jorge Rafael Videla, created a self-governing entity ("EAM 78") that took over remodelation and construction of stadium and buildings for the 1978 FIFA World Cup that would be held in Argentina.

-Aport from Estadio Olímpico, other stadiums to be refurbished for the World Cup were River Plate, Vélez Sarsfield, Ciudad de Mendoza, Mar del Plata Stadium.
+Apart from Estadio Olímpico, other stadiums to be refurbished for the World Cup were River Plate, Vélez Sarsfield, Ciudad de Mendoza, Mar del Plata Stadium.
 Since the projects were launched, costs of constructions raised to US$ 520 million, five times higher than 1982 World Cup.

-The stadium was finally inaugurated on May 16, 1978, in a match where Argentina played a local combined.
-The first World Cup held in the Chateau Carreras stadium was the Peru 3 v Scotland 1, on June 3.
+The stadium was finally inaugurated on 16 May 1978, in a match where Argentina played a local combined.
+The first World Cup held in the Chateau Carreras stadium was the Peru 3 v Scotland 1, on 3 June.

-In October 2010, the Legislature of Córdoba Province approved the change of name of the stadium to "Mario Alberto Kempes" to honor the former footballer born in the province.
+In October 2010 the Legislature of Córdoba Province approved the change of name of the stadium to "Mario Alberto Kempes" to honor the former footballer born in the province.
 That changed had been driven by local journalist Claudio Menditto on his article "A tribute for Matador", published in 2008.

-The Mario Kempes stadium was later refurbished in preparation for the 2011 Copa América, and inaugurated on July 26, 2011.
+The Mario Kempes stadium was later refurbished in preparation for the 2011 Copa América, and inaugurated on 26 July 2011.
 Works included positioning of roof on grandstands, and an expansion to 57,000 spectators.
 Besides, all the lightning was renovated.

+In 2024, CA Talleres drew an average home attendance of 51,261 at the Estadio Mario Alberto Kempes.